open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

 - Learn about GitHub Issues, Commits, and Pull Requests
 - Understand the collaborative git/GitHub workflow used during the internship
-- Create an Issue, then create a branch to fix it upon approval
+- Create an Issue regarding Mobile Intern First Steps, then create a branch to fix it upon approval
 - After resolving the Issue, make a Pull Request to the `open-learning-exchange/open-learning-exchange.github.io` upstream repository
 - Work with us to make necessary changes, then merge the branch into the upstream repository
 - Comment on an existing Issue